Bacon Wrapped Figs and Dates

 - 1 pkg Soft cheese, goat's cheese, or cream cheese

-If you choose to fill them, insert a dollop of soft cheese.
+If you choose to fill them, insert a dollop of soft cheese goat's or cream cheese.

-If using uncooked bacon, cut in half and wrap around fig, then insert toothpick.
+If using uncooked bacon, cut in half and wrap around fig, then insert toothpick to secure bacon or just wrap with bacon tucked under.

 If using microwave bacon, wrap whole piece of bacon around fig.

-Place on lightly sprayed cookie sheet or cast iron skillet.
+Place on lightly sprayed cookie sheet or in a cast iron skillet.

 Serve as appetizer or side dish.
 If cooked in cast iron, figs can be served right in pan.

-I used a 9 oz. pkg of dates, two pkg's of microwave bacon (2.1 oz per pkg) and a half a bar of cream cheese.
+I commonly use a 9 oz. pkg of dates, one pkg of uncooked bacon (or two pkg's of microwave bacon), and a half a bar of cream cheese.

 Step by step